Imi Hoola Frequently Asked Questions (FAQ)

-Two letter of recommendations must be submitted via email to firstname.lastname@example.org.
+Two letters of recommendation must be submitted via email to firstname.lastname@example.org.
 It is at your discretion if you want to ask more letter writers, however, we will only accept the first two letters of recommendation received.

 15. Will you accept letters of recommendation from Interfolio or a similar system?

 Letters of recommendation must be submitted directly from the recommender via email by November 1st.
 No third party recommendation letters will be accepted.